gochain/docs/README.md

 ## Public Network

-The GoChain public network is the best performing web3/Ethereum compatible blockchain on the market, with much higher throughput volumes, much faster transaction times and much lower fees.
+The GoChain public network is the best performing web3/Ethereum compatible blockchain on the market.
+- Higher throughput volumes: 1300 tx/s
+- Faster transaction times: 5 second blocks
+- Lower fees: >7500x cheaper than Ethereum
 Give it a try for yourself to experience the difference.

 ### Network RPC URLs